Installation estimates

 Commissioning, applications and registrations

-Analysis of the installations list suggests that the average time between commissioning and applying for registration is about 0.7 months.
-Comparing this list with the registration reports suggests that it then takes an average of 2.4 months for a system to be registered.
-This has been as high as 5 months, but recent figures suggest that the overall delay is now less than a month.
+Analysis of the installations list suggests that, analysed by capacity, the average time between commissioning and applying for registration is about 0.3 months.
+Comparing this list with registrations suggests that it then takes an average of 2.8 months for a system to be registered.
+This has been as high as nearly 5 months.